kara-lang/Kara/README.md

 # Kara

-An experimental lightweight programming language inspired by Swift.
+An experimental programming language inspired by Swift and Haskell.